Skip to content

 • Service name is the main domain without the TLD suffix.
 For instance, domains company.co.uk and company.com have the same service name, company.

-Assuming Caller ID is url:
+Assuming context info is url:

 • url is similar to entry URL (or overrideURL field) -> 0.7…1